By now, you may have heard about a form of internet-based marketing known as inbound marketing.

 Imagine ignoring 97% of your market.

 But according to Vorsight, only 3% of your market is ready to buy right now.

-40% are almost ready to buy, but still need a little time, and 56% aren’t ready.
+40% is almost ready to buy, but still, needs a little time, and 56% aren’t ready.

 If you’re only spending time with the leads who are ready to buy right now, you’re alienating a ton of leads.